 Retailers have a lot of options for different types of floor plans.
 Most of you are familiar with the philosophy that the customer should always be led to the right side as soon as they walk in.
 But beyond that, what are some of the most popular retail floor plans?

 Let’s start with the one that requires the least planning.
-A free-flow plan gives retailers the most options with how they design their store layout.
-This is great for owners that want more flexibility and creativity.
+A free-flow plan gives retailers the most options for how they design their store layout.
+This is great for owners who want more flexibility and creativity.

-It’s good for boutique shops and other small retailers, helps your products stand out more, gives shoppers more space, and well-suited for high-end retail.
+It’s good for retailers looking to open boutique shops and other small stores.
+This design helps your products stand out more, gives shoppers more space, and is well-suited for high-end retail.

 Still, free-flow plans make it hard to plan your product placements and can lead to confusion among your shoppers, so plan accordingly.